stat545ubc-2023/Assignment-B2-Package/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of B2Prebake is to provide a function to simplify counting missing values for all columns of a data frame by group.
+The goal of B2Prebake is to provide a function (‘count_all_missing_by_group’) to simplify counting missing values for all columns of a data frame by group.

 ## Installation

+Ensure devtools is installed.
+If not installed, run install.packages(“devtools”) to install it.
 You can install the development version of B2Prebake like so:

 ``` r
 devtools::install_github("https://github.com/stat545ubc-2023/B2Prebake/tree/main", ref = "0.1.0")